shekhargulati/miles2run-java/docs/miles2run-questions.md

 13. Talk about dev/test and production environment easily facilitated by OpenShift ?

 	For this app, I am not using OpenShift for my development environment.
 The advantage of working with OpenShift is that there is no OpenShift specific code in your application.
-So, its the same application that work locally that is deployed to test and production environment.
+So, it's the same application that work locally that is deployed to test and production environment.
+You just have to use environment variables to abstract out environment specific configuration.
 The deployment currently is git based and we deploy the WAR to test and production environment.
 In future, I plan to use Jenkins to build the application and manage deployments.